natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

     IdentityFile ~/.ssh/id_rsa
     ProxyJump your_username@melkinpaasi.cs.helsinki.fi
 ```
-and replace `your_username` with the university account name.
+and replace `your_username` with the university account name (note that it appears in 2 places here).

 After this, you should be able to connect to turso from anywhere with